egnor/ok_arduino_dock/README.md

-# ok_arduino_dock
+# ok_micro_dock
-Docking cradle for Arduino-compatible boards with screw terminals and micro screen
+Docking cradle for microcontroller boards with screw terminals and tiny screen